walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 As shown, `rcutorture_one_extend` calls `__local_bh_disable_ip` in more than one location.
 As the functions offsets also appear in the log, finding the source code line is straightforward.
 I will show you how to do it later.
-But what I am really interested is on the values of the variables `statesnew` and `statesold` as they control the several conditional calls this function makes.
+What I am really interested in is the values of the variables `statesnew` and `statesold`, as they control several conditional calls this function makes.
-Knowing the value of these variables will help us having a better idea about the context in which `__local_bh_disable_ip` was called when it triggered the warning.
+Knowing the value of these variables will help us have a better idea about the context in which `__local_bh_disable_ip` was called when it triggered the warning.

 In the rest of this post, I am going to use the
-[crash utility](https://github.com/crash-utility/crash) to reveal the value of these variables. `crash` is an extension of [gdb](https://www.gnu.org/software/gdb/) so we can utilize it to debug kernel and [kdump](https://en.wikipedia.org/wiki/Kdump_(Linux)) crash files.
+[crash utility](https://github.com/crash-utility/crash) to reveal the value of these variables. `Crash` is an extension of [gdb](https://www.gnu.org/software/gdb/) so we can utilize it to debug kernel and [kdump](https://en.wikipedia.org/wiki/Kdump_(Linux)) crash files.